hummat/hummat.github.io/_posts/2020-10-05-atomic-habits.md

 > "Until you make the unconscious conscious, it will direct your life and you will call it fate. -- Carl Jung"

 1. **Make it obvious:** If you want to do something more, or less, it helps to make it very visible or, reversely, to hide it.
 I guess most people have noticed this and it's so simple but the embarrassing thing is: it works.
 We wanted to eat less chocolate, so we hid it in a hard to reach box on top of a cupboard.
 I wanted to play my clarinet more often, so I put it in a rather prominent spot.
   <br><br>
   The reason it works is, that your brain does a lot of unconscious processing, so when you see the chocolate, i.e. the image of a scene with chocolate in it is transfered to your brain, you suddenly feel the urge for something sweet, even before you might have consciously registered that there is chocolate lying around.
 "It is easier to avoid temptation than resist it [as] [s]elf-control is [only] a short-term strategy, not a long-term one".
-The opposite is true for the clarinet, if I don't see it, I don't think about it.
+The opposite is true for the clarinet, if I don't see it, I don't think about it, and I won’t play it.
   <br><br>
-   If you don't want to rely on you unconsciousness to trigger a desired behavior, consider formulating an _"implementation intention"_: I will [BEHAVIOR] at [TIME] in [LOCATION].
+  If you don't want to rely on your unconsciousness to trigger a desired behavior, consider formulating an _"implementation intention"_: I will [BEHAVIOR] at [TIME] in [LOCATION].
   <br><br>
-   To become more aware of your unconscious behaviors, consider filling out the [_Habits Scorecard_](https://jamesclear.com/habits-scorecard).
+  To become more aware of your unconscious behaviors, consider filling out a [_Habits Scorecard_](https://jamesclear.com/habits-scorecard).
 Apart from being an interesting exercise, you can then use your current habits as a trigger for new ones: After [CURRENT HABIT], I will [NEW HABIT].
   <br><br>

 2. **Make it attractive:** This one is a no-brainer: the more attractive something is, the more likely it is you will do it.
-Because it is sometimes hard to make an activity you would like to do every day more attractive, you can try boundling it with something pleasant and use it as an artificial reward.
+Because it is sometimes hard to make an activity you would like to do every day more attractive, you can try bundling it with something pleasant and use it as an artificial reward.
   <br><br>
-   Another way to make an activity more attractive is, to chose an sourrounding where it is already regarded as virtous.
+  Another way to make an activity more attractive is to chose a surrounding where it is already regarded as virtuous.
 If your parents think vegetarians are insane, you might be less likely to become one.
 If your friends think classical music is nuts, you will think twice about taking seriously this new Mozart piece you wanted to learn on the piano.
   <br><br>
   Conversely, if you want to stop doing something, highlight the benefits of avoiding it, instead of dwelling on the downsides it might have for you.
   <br><br>

 3. **Make it easy:** Somewhat connected to the first point.
-If it's hard to reach something, i.e. the clarinet, or takes too long, i.e. cooking something tastey and healthy, you are less likely to regularly do it.
-Therefore, think about ways to facilitate that thing, i.e. by a kitchen machine to prepare you vegetables effortlessly.
+If it's hard to reach something, i.e. the clarinet, or takes too long, i.e. cooking something tasty and healthy, you are less likely to regularly do it.
+Therefore, think about ways to facilitate that thing, i.e. buy a kitchen machine to prepare you vegetables effortlessly.
   <br><br>
   Also, don't waste too much time on planning, because _"[t]he most effective form of learning is practice"_.
 If you think back at the definition of a habit stated in the beginning of this article, this becomes clear.
 You actually need to repeat something often enough for it to become automatic.
 It is about the number of times you perform it, not the amount of time.
   <br><br>
-   "Create an environment where doing the right thing is as easy as possible."
-You already know this: if you want to work with great concentration, eliminate all distractions around you.
+  _“Create an environment where doing the right thing is as easy as possible."_ You already know this: if you want to work with great concentration, eliminate all distractions around you.
 But it's true for all kinds of behavior.
 Eat less sweets -> Have less sweets.
 Run more -> Have your running shoes at the ready and let it be good ones.
 Cook more -> Prepare your cooking material and ingredients beforehand.
   <br><br>
   This one is interesting: Many actions, often performed unconsciously and done in a few seconds, determine your behavior for a long time afterwards.
 You're on your way home.
 If you get out next station you will go climbing, only eat a banana once your home because you're an athlete now and sleep well because you're positively exhausted.
-Or, you keep sitting, get home tired and throw yourself on the couch, watch some YouTube or Netflix and gobble down a bag of tacos because now it doesn't matter anymore.
+Or, you keep sitting, don’t leave the train, get home tired and throw yourself on the couch, watch some YouTube or Netflix and gobble down a bag of tacos because now it doesn't matter anymore.
 It's a small decision (in the sense that it's performed quickly) but has huge implications.
 Once you start watching out for these crossroads you notice them everywhere.
   <br><br>
   Finally, the _"two-minute-rule"_: If you can't motivate yourself to start a particular new habit, just do it for two minutes, but do it as often as possible.
 Over time, it will become automatic, and you might start to think _"well, if I'm already at it, might as well continue for a few more minutes..."_
   The idea behind this is, that you need to _"[s]tandardize before you optimize [...]"_ because _"[y]ou can't improve a habit that doesn't exist."_
   <br><br>

 4. **Make it satisfying:** So far, we've mostly seen how to get a new habit started.
 To keep doing it though, it also needs to be rewarding.
 And because we know from behavioral psychology that immediate rewards and punishments are much more effective than delayed ones, _"you need to feel immediately successful---even if it's in a small way."_
 <br><br>
    A very effective way to create a feeling of satisfaction is to feel that you're making progress.
-Therefore, track your efforts over time, e.g. with the [everyday calender](https://www.youtube.com/watch?v=-lpvy-xkSNA&t=1s).
+Therefore, track your efforts over time, e.g. with the [everyday calender](https://www.youtube.com/watch?v=-lpvy-xkSNA&t=1s).[^3]

+   [^3]: I’m not in any way associated with this project, but I really like the idea and I think Simone is awesome!

    <br><br>
    If you instead want to break a bad habit, try to make it unsatisfying by telling your friends about your plan to stop it---smoking comes to mind here---so they can punish you if you don't keep your word.
 You can also use it to reinforce a good habit though: Make a contract with a friend to do what you promised and if you fail, e.g. pay him or her a painful sum of money.

-## Advance techniques
+## Advanced techniques

 I was quite surprised to see such a statement in an American book: "The secret to maximize your odds of success is to choose the right field of competition".
 This basically means, even if you put in superhuman effort, you might not become competitively good in some fields.
 Of course in the rest of the world, or at least in science, this has been an established fact for a long time.
 Your genes do matter.